HobbitArmy/EVADM/README.md

 ### CropSR-FP/OR (for real-SR testing)
 - **Description**: A combined dataset constructed from matched orthomosaic mapping (CropSR-OR) and fixed-point photographs (CropSR-FP).
 - **Total Pairs**: More than 5,000 pairs.
-- The test datasets can be accessed at [CropSR (for Crop Field Aerial Image Super Resolution), Mendeley Data](https://data.mendeley.com/preview/fhvph562cn?a=2477f9a3-b71e-474b-b072-150c85a2a512).
+- The test datasets can be accessed at [CropSR (for Crop Field Aerial Image Super Resolution), Mendeley Data](https://data.mendeley.com/datasets/fhvph562cn).

 ## Model Performance

-- **FID Reductions**:
-  - Achieved a reduction of 14.6 for ×2 real SR datasets.
+  - Achieved a FID reduction of 14.6, and 27% boost of SRFI for ×2 real SR datasets.
-  - Achieved a reduction of 8.0 for ×4 real SR datasets.
+  - Achieved a FID reduction of 8.0, and 6% boost of SRFI for ×4 real SR datasets.

-- **SRFI Improvements**:
-  - 27% boost for ×2 datasets.
-  - 6% boost for ×4 datasets.

 ## Generalization Ability